 - JoJo's Bizarre Adventure: Stardust Crusaders: When the heroes first encounter DIO, it seems that he has the power of teleportation or Flash Step.
 It's not until Kakyoin throws a clue before his death at DIO's hands (throwing his Emerald Splash to a clock's face) that the heroes start to figure out DIO's real power: Time Stands Still.

-- In My Hero Academia, it is mentioned that when a child with a Quirk makes a request for a uniform, he can later request a change in case of this trope — for example, the power to eject water from one's body turns out to actually be condensing water vapor into liquid form.
+- In My Hero Academia, it is mentioned that when a child with a Quirk makes a request for a uniform, they can later request a change in case their power is different than what they initially thought—for example, the power to eject water from one's body turns out to actually be condensing water vapor into liquid form.

 - Naruto: When introduced, the Power Copying abilities of Kakashi's Sharingan are apparently so strong that not only can he copy Zabuza's water techniques in real time as they're being performed, he can finish them before Zabuza does.
 After initially panicking at Kakashi's ability to "see into the future", Zabuza figures out that it's just a trick — Kakashi is a Jack-of-All-Trades who already knew some of the same techniques as Zabuza, and used his Sharingan to hypnotize him into using ones that he could pretend to copy.

 - While it's established early on that Absalom has the power to turn invisible, he also seemingly has another ability that lets him fire powerful blasts from his hands.
 As it turns out, said hand blasts come from Arm Cannons that he made invisible.

 - When Luffy first fights Franky in Water Seven, Franky's ability to breathe fire is initially taken to be a Devil Fruit power of some kind.
 This is proven wrong when Franky shows himself able to go in and out of water without issue, which Devil Fruit users can not do.
 Franky soon after reveals his nature as a cyborg.